cudneys/test-tls/README.md

 ## Overview
 test-tls is a small CLI utility to test TLS certificates.
 It supports local and remote certs.

+## Downloads
+Downloads are available in the [releases](https://github.com/cudneys/test-tls/releases) section.

 ## Usage
 ### Remote
 ```